Class Schedules and Catalog Background Image

 Adult High School Diploma

-Program Student Learning Outcome Statement
+Program Student Learning Outcomes

-Upon completion of this program, students will
+Upon completion of this program, students will be able to do the following:

-• obtain an awareness of, and preparation for, higher education.
+• Obtain an awareness of, and preparation for, higher education.

-• acquire improved workplace skills for employability.
+• Acquire improved workplace skills for employability.

-• demonstrate improved self-efficacy.
+• Demonstrate improved self-efficacy.

-• model a sensitivity, to and awareness of, diverse perspectives.
+• Model a sensitivity, to and awareness of, diverse perspectives.

 Diploma Requirements